Moo moo Subaru: Enthusiastic owners take page from Jeep playbook with rubber cow trend

 “I thought it was so much fun,” she said, noting that she hopes it gives someone a chuckle and maybe “a bright spot in their day.”

-Pamela Pitlanish, 68, is a recent convert to the Subaru tribe and moved a few weeks ago from Flint to Clinton Township to be near her grandkids.
-She downsized in June from a diesel Ford F-350 truck.
+Pamela Pitlanish, 68, is a recent convert to the Subaru tribe and moved a few weeks ago from Flint to Clinton Township, Michigan to be near her grandkids.
+She downsized in June from a diesel Ford F-350 truck to a 2021 Crosstrek.

-"It was humongous," she said, noting that she had to sit on a pillow for visibility but now she has a 2021 Crosstrek, which is "a little car I can fit in that I can see over the dash."

-Plus, the Crosstrek seems tailor-made to accommodate Pitlanish's "cow dog," Deebo, which she adopted from Saginaw.
-Deebo weighs 115 pounds and is a mix of American pit bull, St. Bernard, Great Dane and mastiff, Pitlanish said.

 Pitlanish didn't know about the Facebook group when she got her car, but now she's a member and she's given out a couple of cows, leaving them hooked on door handles or a wiper.
 There's some controversy in the group, she said, from folks concerned about touching someone else's vehicle, but Pitlanish reasoned that this is Michigan, where road salt is "eating up" people's cars.